harsh-18/sutradhara/README.md

 >
 > For a proof-of-working recording, see this Loom video: https://www.loom.com/share/e45c505525304126a782ce730fa1380e

 We are working to restore deployment credentials and bring the live demo back online.
-If you'd like, I can help update the GCP credentials and redeploy the Cloud Run service.